peterlidee/dive-in-next-13-tests/blog/5.Nesting/Nesting.md

 ## Conclusion

 Nesting can alter components behavior.
 When you bring a 'dynamic component' into a route, the route - that is all components (also the 'static') - will render dynamically.
 There is one exception/cross over: the `useSearchParams` hook that we will cover in the next chapter.
+TODO

 In regards to nesting client and server components, we discovered that:

 1. Dynamic or static rendering do not influence the nesting behavior of client and server components.
 2. Nesting client components as leafs inside server components is a recommended pattern.
 3. Nesting server components inside client components by importing them works but hurts performance because the server components become client components.
-4. Therefor, nesting server components inside client components should be done using the composition pattern or should be avoided when possible.
+4. Therefore, nesting server components inside client components:
+   - Should be done using the composition pattern.
+   - Should be avoided when possible.